Learnosity/learnosity-sdk-python/README.md

 This example uses plain HTML in a Jinja template, served by the built-in Python web server.
 However, the Jinja template used here can be easily re-used in another framework, for example Python Flask or Django.

-The following example HTML/Jinja template can be found near the bottom of the `standalone-assessment.php` file.
+The following example HTML/Jinja template can be found near the bottom of the `standalone-assessment.py` file.

 ``` html
 <!DOCTYPE html>